QuantEcon/lecture-jax/lectures/opt_savings_1.md

 print(f"Relative speed gain = {numpy_elapsed / jax_elapsed}")
 ```

+This is an impressive speed up and in fact we can do better still by switching
+to alternative algorithms that are better suited to parallelization.

+These algorithms are discussed in a {doc}`separate lecture <opt_savings_2>`.

 ## Switching to vmap

+Before we discuss alternative algorithms, let's take another look at value
+function iteration.

-For this simple optimal savings problem direct vectorization is relatively easy.
+For this simple optimal savings problem, direct vectorization is relatively easy.

 In particular, it's straightforward to express the right hand side of the
 Bellman equation as an array that stores evaluations of the function at every